jpverkamp/blog/content/programming/2023/stacklang/06-some-examples.md

 ## Fibonacci

-On to {{<wikipedia "Fibonacci">}}.
+On to [[wiki:Fibonacci]]().
 This falls into mostly the same category as Factorial.
 It's a simple math definition that's great for testing code.

 In this case, `fib(0) = fib(1) = 1` and `fib(n) = fib(n-1) + fib(n-2)`.